anebz/cloud/Accreditations/aws_developer_associate.md

 * **DynamoDB TTL** is a time to leave attribute to *remove* irrelevant or old data which sets the time in Unix/Posix epoch times, the \#seconds since 1970/1/1.
 * **DynamoDB streams** is a time-ordered sequence of item level modifications in the DynamoDB tables, can be used as an event source for Lambda to take action based on events in the table.

+For backup, DynamoDB has 2 built-in backup methods: on-demand and point-in-time recovery.
+Both write to S3, but you can't access the s3 buckets for a download.

 ### Elasticache

 Web service that makes it easy to deploy, operate and scale an in-memory cache in tle cloud.
 It can be used to improve latency and throughput for many read-heavy apps or compute-intensive workloads.
 Elasticache can also be used to store session states.

 Elasticache is used when a db is under a lot of load and the db is very read-heavy and not prone to frequent changing.
 If the db is running many OLAP transactions, use Redshift.
+Redshift is not suitable for workloads that need to capture data.

-Types of Elasticache
+Types of Elasticache:

 * Memcached: simple object caching system to offload a db.
 AWS treats it as a pool that can grow and shrink.
 No multi-AZ capability
 * Redis: in-memory key-value store that supports sorted sets, lists.
 Use this if you want multi-AZ redundancy.
 AWS treats this more like a RDS, with sorting and ranking datasets in memory